Can I Eat Expired Duck Pate Commercially Canned Opened?

 Can I eat Duck Pate Commercially Canned Opened if it's been at room temperature?

 Duck Pate Commercially Canned Opened should be stored in the fridge at all times, especially after opening.
 If left at room temperature for an extended period, such as more than 2 hours, the risk of bacterial growth increases.
-It's safer to discard it to prevent foodborne illness.
+It's safer to discard it to reduce the risk of foodborne illness.

 Does the type of container affect Duck Pate Commercially Canned Opened shelf life?